LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 as :
 - $R[\hat{Y}]:=\mathbb{E}_{(X,Y)\sim \mathbb{P}}[loss(\hat{Y}(X),Y)]$

+To explain why the risk function is the mean of the loss function, we can average over samples from $\mathbb{P}$.
+To compute the loss, we have to choose samples from $\mathbb{P}$, but the question is how many samples should we take to get a reliable sense of performance?
+The answer is, as many as needed to minimize the loss.

 Obviously we want as fewer mistakes as possibles.
 Therefore, we want the smallest possible risk/risk-function.
 Instead of looking for the biggest as in a maximization problem, we have here a minimization problem.
 We want to minimize our risk.
 To minimize the risk, we have to use the prediction rule which leads to the smallest risk: